projekt-opal/deployment/README.md

 This is a guide to install the OPAL demo.

 Note: Some optional final steps are not included.
-Check section [final steps](#final-steps) the last section of this file first to include them during the deployment.
+Check section [final steps](#final-steps) first to include them during the deployment.